ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

          name: ansible.netcommon.ntc_templates
        set_fact: interfaces

-The follow fact would have been set as the ``interfaces`` fact for the
+This task and template sets the following fact as the ``interfaces`` fact for the host:
-host:

 .. code-block:: yaml